AdobeDocs/workfront.en/help/enhanced-analytics/enhanced-analytics-overview.md

 ## Keyboard shortcuts

-You can use the following keys on your keyboard to navigate or complete specific actions in the&nbsp;*Enhanced analytics* area:
+You can use the following keys on your keyboard to navigate or complete specific actions in the  `Enhanced analytics` area:

 | Key |Action |
 |---|---|